Sanjay200608/Sanjay200608/README.md

 1) REPO NAME — this README only renders as your profile page if it lives in a repo named EXACTLY your GitHub username (e.g. github.com/sanjays/sanjays).

+0) SINGLE FILE — the header/footer banners are embedded directly as base64
+   SVG data URIs in this README.md, so there's nothing extra to upload or commit for them.
+They replace capsule-render.vercel.app, which was returning a server error at the time this file was made — this keeps your banner working regardless of that third-party service's uptime.
+   Just commit this one README.md and you're done with the banners.

 2) REPLACE PLACEHOLDERS — swap YOUR_GITHUB_USERNAME (appears in the Stats section) and the GitHub/LinkedIn links with your real URLs.